BIGslu/workshops/README.md

 ## Recordings

-Videos available at <https://www.youtube.com/channel/UCK6gLccwvmVYYgJPoD1EIvw/playlists> Note that not all workshops above have an associated recording.
+Videos available at <https://www.youtube.com/c/KimDillMcFarland> Note that not all workshops above have an associated recording.

+## Additional resources

+Please see our [additional resources](https://bigslu.github.io/workshops/setup/addtl_resources.html) page for more R!